necusjz/splatbrush/README.md

 After that, a Vagrantfile will be generated and the current directory is the location where you run any Vagrant command.

 ## Usage
-Generate the macro represents the actual plotting process:
+Generate the macro represents the actual painting process:
  ```bash
  $ splatbrush macro -i <image>
  ```

-Wirelessly plotting the post on switch console or another window:
+Wirelessly painting the post on switch console or another window:
  ```bash
  $ splatbrush start -i <macro> [--dry-run]
  ```